sillsdev/Transcelerator/README.md

 ## What is Transcelerator?

-* Transcelerator helps Bible translation teams translate comprehension checking questions in order to prepare to test the quality and clarity of the vernacular Scripture translation.
+Transcelerator™ helps Bible translation teams translate comprehension checking questions in order to prepare to test the quality and clarity of the vernacular Scripture translation.
 Transcelerator functions both as a plugin in Paratext and as a platform.Bible extension.

 ## How do I get set up to develop Transcelerator as a Paratext plugin?